-Within the estimates described above are many subsectors that provide opportunities for locals and tourists to enjoy nature-based recreation and exercise in Western Australia.
-For locals in particular, these opportunities are often the underlying or sole reason for either day trips or overnight stays in a region.
-For interstate and overseas visitors, the opportunities may also be a main reason for visiting both the region and Western Australia more broadly.
+Within the estimates described above are many subsectors that provide opportunities for locals and tourists to enjoy nature-based recreation and exercise.
+For locals, in particular, these opportunities are often the underlying or sole reason for either day trips or overnight stays in a region.
+For interstate and overseas visitors, the opportunities may also be a main reason for visiting both the region, in particular, and the ACT more broadly.

-The availability of these opportunities and enhancement of their associated facilities over time provides a means for Western Australia to take advantage of its natural assets.
-An analysis has recently been undertaken of a range of activities in Western Australia, and we have highlighted a number of these below.
+The availability of these opportunities and enhancement of the associated facilities over time provides a means for the ACT to take advantage of its natural assets.
+An analysis has recently been undertaken of a range of activities and we have highlighted a number of these below.

-Reports into mountain biking highlight the fact that tourists who cycle spend more on average when they are visiting than other tourists because of their need to 'travel light'.
+Reports into mountain biking6 in Western Australia highlight the fact that tourists who cycle spend more on average than other tourists because of their need to travel 'light'.
 In the case of international cycle tourists, these spent an average of \$5,005 per person in 2013 compared with \$2,870 for all international tourists.
-While not comparable to our estimates above, this indicates spending by cycling tourists in Western Australia on everything on the trip amounted to almost \$500 million in 2013.